-A scientific calculator is an essential tool for every maths student - a two-line display calculator is preferred (recommended CASIO FX82AU PLUS II Scientific Calculator).
+A scientific calculator is required as it is an essential tool for every maths student - a two-line display calculator is preferred (recommended CASIO FX82AU PLUS II Scientific Calculator).

 This subject is compulsory at all year levels.
 Students in year 10 can choose to study 10 Maths or 10 Advanced Maths.
 Students planning to pursue university study should aim to achieve a B or higher in 9 Maths to be eligible for 10 Advanced Maths.